UofSC expands testing for students ahead of Thanksgiving holiday

 Hundreds of students took advantage of the free saliva testing offered by the school.
 UofSC officials have expanded their COVID-19 testing ahead of the Thanksgiving break.

-Tyler Trahan got testing for COVID-19 Thursday.
-The freshman at UofSC said, “I want to see my grandma I miss her very much.”
+Tyler Trahan got tested for COVID-19 Thursday.
+The freshman at UofSC said, “I want to see my grandma.
+I miss her very much.”

-The school has been urging students like Trahan headed home to visit family to get tested.
-Trahan said, “The last thing I’d like to do is expose my family and put them at risk.
+The school has been urging students like Trahan headed home to visit family, to get tested.
+Trahan said, “The last thing I’d want to do is expose my family and put them at risk.
 I’m just trying to do my part.”

 Dr. Deborah Beck is the Assistant Vice President of Health and Wellness and Executive Director of Student Health Services at UofSC.
 She said the school has expanded their testing hours.
 “Many of them may be going home to families who have preexisting health conditions and seeing their grandparents.”